okholod/data-science-ml/ds-capstone/report.md

 * Cluster 2 - most of venues are Cofee Shops
 * Cluster 3 - almost missing venues in the categories we looked for

+The next image shows how the clusters distributed on the city map.
 ![Neighborhood clusters on the map](report-images/cluster-map.png)

 ## Discussion